 The browser that will be used when choosing ‘1’ will be the one known on the system as www-browser via the Debian alternatives system.
 Examples of text-based browsers to install include links, elinks, lynx, and w3m.
 You can also manually point an existing browser at the given URL.

-View: displays the collected information on the screen for review.
+Displays the collected information on the screen for review.
 This can be a lot of information.
-Press ‘Enter’ to scroll by screenful.
-Press ‘q’ to quit and return to the choice menu.
+Press Enter to scroll through the screens.
+Press q to quit and return to the choice menu.

 What would you like to do?
 Your options are: S: Send report (2.8 KB) V: View report K: Keep report file for sending later or copying to somewhere else I: Cancel and ignore future crashes of this program version C: Cancel Please choose (S/V/K/I/C): k Problem report file: /tmp/apport.vim.1pg92p02.apport

-To directly save a report to disk (without menus) you can do:
+To directly save a report to disk (without menus) you can run:

 apport-cli vim --save apport.vim.test.apport